Restrepo (film): Reception

 The film received the Grand Jury Prize: Documentary at the 2010 Sundance Film Festival.
-On review aggregator website Rotten Tomatoes, it has a "Certified Fresh" rating of 96% based on 118 reviews, with an average score of 8.1/10; the website's "critics consensus" reads: "Forsaking narrative structure for pure visceral power, Restrepo plunges viewers into the experiences of soldiers on the front lines of the Afghan War."
-On Metacritic, the film has a weighted average score of 85 out of 100, based on 33 critics, indicating "universal acclaim".
+On review aggregator website Rotten Tomatoes, it has a rating of 97% based on 117 reviews, with an average score of 8.1/10; the website's "critics consensus" reads: "Forsaking narrative structure for pure visceral power, Restrepo plunges viewers into the experiences of soldiers on the front lines of the Afghan War."
+On Metacritic, the film has a weighted average score of 85 out of 100, based on 33 critics.

-Roger Ebert awarded the film four out of four stars, and numerous critics and publications included it in their lists of the best films of 2010.
+Roger Ebert awarded the film four out of four, and numerous critics and publications included it in their lists of the best films of 2010.
 The National Board of Review named it one of the top documentary films of 2010, and it was nominated for the Academy Award for Best Documentary Feature at the 83rd Academy Awards, losing to Inside Job.

+At the 2011 News & Documentary Emmy Awards Ceremony, Restrepo editor Michael Levine received the Emmy Award for Outstanding Individual Achievement in a Craft: Editing.